Elia submits appeal following minister's rejection

 By investing some €20 million in the overhaul of this high-voltage line, Elia would guarantee safety and ensure the reliability of the grid and its infrastructure for the next 80 years.

-The route, type of pylon and voltage level would be IDENTICAL
+The route, type of pylon and voltage level are IDENTICAL

 Elia's investment policy must be made with due diligence: every euro spent must be authorised by the government(s) as part of a federal/regional plan and invested wisely.